 To minimise the risk of both freezing and heat loss, copper pipes can be insulated fairly cheaply with pipe insulation.
 It’s an easy DIY task and supplies are available online – you just place foam tubes around pipes and secure them in place with cable ties.
 It may be worth hiring a plumber to install it in hard-to-reach areas.

+Everyone knows the importance of insulating their walls and lofts; so why do people forget their water pipes?
 Lagging is especially worthwhile in the loft, and pipes leading to outside taps, as these areas may well be the coldest.